pseudogeek7/100-days-of-code/log.md

 		combineReducers and getState
 	b. understanding of js filter function and es6 syntax to return a brand-new array **Thoughts:**
-1. Have to work on it further to remember the concepts and solidfy foundation
+1. Have to work on it further to remember the concepts and solidfy foundation of redux and its implementation
 2. Looking forward to use redux with react application

 **Link to work:** [Redux App - Insurance Company](https://codepen.io/pseudgeek7/pen/dyYVeLN)